Transferring of 78 RPM and LP's -

 Tel: +44 01372 276604

-1920s, English Columbia was still using 80 rpm, and prior to about
+late 1920s, English Columbia was still using 80 rpm, and

-(and when they do its not always accurate).
-If the work is a
+the speed (and when they do its not always accurate).
+If the

-occasionally singers would transpose, even this isn't completely
+transpose, even this isn't completely reliable.
+My best

-reliable.
-My best recommendation is to gradually reduce the speed of
+recommendation is to gradually reduce the speed of a record

-challenge.
-I dont know of any normally available turntable which has
+often a challenge.
+I dont know of any normally available

 For further information, see Roger Wilmuts web site: